 Students who complete the LEAP Seminar (fall and spring semesters) are eligible to apply for the position of LEAP Peer Advisor.
 As a Peer Advisor (PA), you will be assigned to one freshman seminar.
 Peer Advisor placements generally include both the fall and spring semesters, but a few positions only include one semester.

-Peer Advisors receive a $1100 stipend per semester, fall and spring semesters of the 2020-2021 academic year, and are expected to serve ten hours/week.
+Peer Advisors receive a minimum of $1250 per semester, fall and spring semesters, and are expected to work 5-8 hours per week.

 - Completion of LEAP 2002, a training class that you will complete largely in the summer, online, and partly during the fall semester during the regularly scheduled PA meetings (this course may be taken for one credit hour in the spring semester)

 - Attending your seminar class every time it meets

 - Meeting regularly with your instructor

 - Accepting and fulfilling a specific LEAP PA Project Management assignment

 Additional responsibilities include (but are not limited to):